mitchellmcm27/tectonic-geomorphology-resources/README.md

 ## Geo- & thermochronology

-**[Arizona Laserchron Center (ALC)](https://sites.google.com/a/laserchron.org/laserchron/home)** Valuable information, guidelines, and tools.
-Tips for sampling in the field, laboratory procedures, spreadsheets, etc.
+**[Arizona Laserchron Center (ALC)](https://sites.google.com/a/laserchron.org/laserchron/home)** A large collection of information, guidelines, and tools, including tips for sampling in the field, laboratory procedures, spreadsheets, etc.

 **[Fission-Track Thermochronology and its Application to Geology](https://link.springer.com/book/10.1007/978-3-319-89421-8)**, Marco G.  Malusà and Paul G. Fitzgerald, eds.